Estimated reading time: 7 minutes

 3. Why do you have hot flashes?

 A hot flush essentially means an episode of intense warmth over the face, neck or chest, which may be accompanied by sweating.
 It could last about a minute or two, or for as long as an hour.
 In a study conducted in the U.S., women (undergoing menopause) reported having hot flushes daily, with some experiencing them as many as 10 times in a day.
 Some experts believe that hot flushes happen because the thermoregulatory system of the body – which regulates body temperature – is disturbed during menopause.
 This happens because of the hormonal changes which occur during menopause.
+Women may also experience something similar at night, referred to as night sweats.

 “…it was like somebody put a furnace in my core, and turned it on high, and then everything started melting,” she said in an episode of her eponymous Spotify podcast — The Michelle Obama podcast.